RxLaboratory/DuSKA/src-docs/docs/index.md

 When a compatible object is selected (*Curve* or *Mesh*), you can add new Animated Shape Keys with the *Shape Keys Animation* panel.

-- *New Abnimated Key* adds a new Keyframe from the basis.
+- *New Animated Key* adds a new Keyframe from the basis.
 - *Edit Animated Key* activates the *Shape Key* corresponding to the current *Animated Key* and switches to *Edit mode*.
 - *Edit Animated Key* activates the *Shape Key* corresponding to the current *Animated Key* and switches to *Sculpt mode*.
 - Use the **▲ ▼** *Move Key* buttons to re-arrange the *Animated Keys* in the list.